Gissio/radpro/docs/field-guide.md

 ## What Do Geiger Counters and Scintillation Detectors Measure?

-Geiger counters and scintillation detectors are instruments capable of detecting and measuring **ionizing radiation**, which consist of subatomic particles that carry enough energy to remove electrons from atoms, thus ionizing them.
+Geiger counters and scintillation detectors are instruments capable of detecting and measuring **ionizing radiation**, which consists of subatomic particles that carry enough energy to remove electrons from atoms, thus ionizing them.
 This radiation is particularly hazardous to biological tissues, as it can disrupt chemical bonds, damage DNA, cause cellular damage and produce free radicals which in turn can cause further damage.

 ## What Is a Radioactive Substance?

-A **radioactive substance** is any material with unstable atoms that spontaneously disintegrate, releasing ionizing radiation.
+A **radioactive substance** is any material with unstable atoms that spontaneously disintegrate, emitting ionizing radiation.

-As the atoms disintegrate, they transform into different **isotopes** of other elements, often at a predictable rate known as the **half-life**.
+As the atoms disintegrate, they transform into different **isotopes**, often at a predictable rate known as the **half-life**.
 The half-life is the time it takes for half of the radioactive atoms in a sample to decay.

 Examples of radioactive materials include uranium glass, uranium-glazed ceramics, naturally occurring potassium, and isotopes like Iodine-131 used in medical treatment.